-The projected age-sex-adjusted recovery rate (medical improvement and return to work) under the intermediate assumptions decreases from the relatively high level of 17.7 per thousand beneficiaries in 2021 to the ultimate level of 10.4 per thousand beneficiaries under the intermediate assumptions for the 2022 Trustees Report.
-The recovery rate has been high in recent years due to an ongoing administrative effort to eliminate a backlog of medical continuing disability reviews.
-For the 2022 Trustees Report, the recovery rate is expected to increase temporarily through 2022 as these reviews are completed and the backlog is eliminated over the next several years.
-Thereafter, the rate decreases as the backlog is reduced.
+The projected age-sex-adjusted recovery rate (medical improvement and return to work) under the intermediate assumptions decreases from the relatively high level of 19.6 per thousand beneficiaries in 2022 to the ultimate level of 10.4 per thousand beneficiaries under the intermediate assumptions for the 2023 Trustees Report.
+For the 2023 Trustees Report, the recovery rate is expected to decrease as the backlog of disabled worker reviews is assumed to be eliminated by the end of 2025.
+Thereafter, the rate decreases toward the expected long-term projected rate.

-Because the low-cost and high-cost alternative long-range disability recovery rates are determined by adjusting the recovery rates from the intermediate alternative up and down by roughly 20 percent, respectively, rates for these alternatives are not included in the chart.
+Because the low-cost and high-cost alternative ultimate disability recovery rates are determined by adjusting the recovery rates from the intermediate alternative up and down by roughly 20 percent, respectively, rates for these alternatives are not included in the chart.